JuliaLang/julia/doc/manual/calling-c-and-fortran-code.rst

 Garbage Collection Safety
 -------------------------
-When passing data to a ccall, it is best to avoid using the ``pointer()`` function.
-Instead define a convert method and pass the variables directly to the ccall. ccall automatically arranges that all of its arguments will be preserved from garbage collection until the call returns.
-If a C API will store a reference to memory allocated by Julia, after the ccall returns, you must arrange that the object remains visible to the garbage collector.
+When passing data to :func:`ccall`, it is best to avoid using the :func:`pointer` function.
+Instead define a convert method and pass the variables directly to the :func:`ccall`. :func:`ccall` automatically arranges that all of its arguments will be preserved from garbage collection until the call returns.
+If a C API will store a reference to memory allocated by Julia, after the :func:`ccall` returns, you must arrange that the object remains visible to the garbage collector.
 The suggested way to handle this is to make a global variable of type ``Array{Any,1}`` to hold these values, until C interface notifies you that